 Dudley served as executive vice president of the Markets Group, where he also managed the System Open Market Account for the FOMC.
 As a leader of both the Markets Group and of the Reserve Bank at large, he has seen the New York Fed weather through the most devastating economic storm since the Great Depression.
 On identifying himself as a "New York Fed person," Mr. Dudley said that "people are here [at the New York Fed] because they want to work on policy and want to make a difference…contributing something very positive to society."1

 In 2012, Dudley was appointed chairman of the Committee on the Global Financial System at the Bank for International Settlements (BIS).
 Previously, he served as chairman of the Committee on Payment and Settlement Systems at the BIS from 2009 to 2012.
-He is currently a member of the board of directors of the BIS, a vice chairman of the Economic Club of New York, and a member of the Council on Foreign Relations.

 "15 Minutes with Bill Dudley," The Fed, Jan/Feb/Mar 2009.

 Written by the Federal Reserve Bank of New York.
 See disclaimer.